|UCAS code||See course options||Duration||4 years (MEng)|

 All candidates must take the Physics Aptitude Test (PAT) as part of their application.
 Separate registration for this test is required and it is the responsibility of the candidate to ensure that they are registered.
 We strongly recommend making the arrangements in plenty of time before the deadline.
 Everything you need to know, including guidance on registration and preparation, can be found on the PAT page.

 Updates to PAT: The test consists of maths and physics questions, which are mixed in sequence (there are not separate maths or physics sections).
 Formula sheets, tables and data books are not permitted.
-Calculators will be permitted from 2018.
+Calculators have been permitted since 2018.
 Guidelines about the use of calculators along with details of the syllabus and links to supporting materials which candidates are encouraged to look at for preparation are available on the Physics website.

 Applicants are not required to submit other written work as part of their application.